-Wikimedia CommonsThe Jolly Roger, a common flag flown by various pirate captains.
+Wikimedia CommonsThe Jolly Roger, a common flag flown by some famous pirates.

-From roughly the 1650s to the 1730s, the world was in the midst of the Golden Age of Piracy.
-Although it’s often romanticized nowadays, it was in reality a brutal time period, with thousands of pirates terrorizing the world’s oceans, disrupting global trade routes and challenging the naval supremacy of Europe’s greatest empires.
+From roughly the 1650s to the 1730s, the world was in the throes of the Golden Age of Piracy.
+Although it’s often romanticized in recent years, it was a brutal and tumultuous time period, with thousands of pirates terrorizing the world’s oceans, disrupting global trade routes, and challenging the naval supremacy of Europe’s greatest empires.

-While popular culture has often portrayed pirates as swashbuckling adventurers seeking treasure and freedom, the reality was a far more complex story of desperation, violence, democracy, and rebellion against the rigid social hierarchies of the early modern world.
+While popular culture has sometimes portrayed pirates as swashbuckling adventurers who were simply seeking treasure and freedom, the reality was often a far more complex story of desperation, violence, and rebellion against the rigid social hierarchies of the early modern world.

 2 of 28